-- Truancy - Persistent and relentless breaches of the school policy. - Threatening behaviour/ Verbal abuse towards an adult. - Physical assault of an adult or young person - Dangerous behaviour, including arson. - Drug or Alcohol related incident. - Possession of an offensive weapon. - Bringing the name and reputation of the school and Trust into disrepute. - Sexual misconduct. - Child on child abuse/ Bullying, including online.
+- Truancy - Persistent and relentless breaches of the school policy. - Threatening behaviour/ Verbal abuse towards an adult. - Physical assault of an adult or young person - Dangerous behaviour, including arson. - Drug or Alcohol related incident. - Smoking and/or vaping. - Possession of an offensive weapon. - Bringing the name and reputation of the school and Trust into disrepute. - Sexual misconduct. - Child on child abuse/ Bullying, including online.
 (Please refer also to the Anti-Bullying policy) - Making knowingly, untrue accusations against adults in school.